 10 IMPORTANT INHERITANCE ISSUES TO TAKE INTO ACCOUNT IF YOU ARE AN EXPAT IN ANDALUCIA (A FOREIGNER LIVING PERMANENTLY IN ANDALUSIA – SPAIN).

-We tell you 10 important things you should know if you are an expat living in Andalusia
+Following are 10 important things you should know if you are an expat living in Andalisia:

 - If you live in Andalucia for more than 183 days a year, you should be a tax resident in Spain

-- The residence of the deceased person and the beneficiary are key points which decide where the inheritance taxes should be submitted i.e. at the Andalucia Tax office (in case of residents in Andalucia) or at the Spanish Inland Revenue in Madrid (in case of being non-residents).
+- The residence of the deceased person and the beneficiary are key points which decide where the inheritance taxes should be submitted i.e. at the Andalucia Tax office (in the case of Andalusian residents) or at the Spanish Inland Revenue in Madrid (in the case of non-residents).

 - The inheritance laws to be applied to an inheritance (regarding the distribution and disposition of assets) would be the ones of the nationality of the deceased person. i.e. if you are British, the British laws will apply to your inheritance.